B.C. RCMP make arrests at pipeline protest site following alleged 'swarming incidents' | CBC News

 In response, police say they were granted search warrants for two locations on the Morice Forest Service Road, both of which were executed Wednesday morning — one at the Lamprey provincial campground site and another at the 44.5-kilometre point.

+A photo of the search warrant provided by Yintah Access states that police said there were reasonable grounds to believe the commission of theft under $5,000.

-Police say five people were arrested at the latter location for obstruction of a peace officer.
+Police confirmed that five people were arrested at the Lamprey provincial campground site for obstruction of a peace officer; police say four people refused to co-operate with police direction, and one attempted to prevent members from executing the warrant.

 RCMP under scrutiny